mlarreboure/kenyacovidtracker/content/home/contact.md

 # Contact widget.
 widget = "contact"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 130  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 130  # Order that this section will appear.

 title = "Contact"
-subtitle = ""
+subtitle = "Are you working in Kenya and would like to contribute your data to our website?
+Please contact us."

 # Automatically link email and phone?
 autolink = true